Saturday, 23 August 2025

 • Rising medical expenses and doctor visits

-In capitalist culture, money often becomes the ultimate goal.
-But when money is worshipped above all else, human values fade.
-The soul-nourishing aspects of life—music, art, dance, writing, health, and creativity—get sidelined.
-People work longer hours, but happiness, purpose, and work-life balance decline.
+When money is worshipped above all else, human values fade.
+The soul-nourishing aspects of life—music, art, dance, writing, health, and creativity—are pushed aside.

 The Future of Economy and Human Flourishing

-The future is not about endless competition, but about cooperation and balance.
-Every person has unique abilities, and society thrives when those abilities are shared.
-In return, people should receive the support they need to live with dignity and joy.
+The future is not about endless competition but about cooperation and balance.
+Every person has unique abilities, and society thrives when those are shared.
+In return, each individual deserves support to live with dignity and joy.

-A world where each contributes according to ability, and each receives according to need will be more liveable and less on survival .
+🌍 A world where each contributes according to ability, and each receives according to need, will be a world where we finally breathe easily again.

 No comments: